FIVE GENERATIONS

 Nakayama Raisuke II

-The actor Nakayama Bunshichi II held the name of Nakayama Raisuke II from September 1782 to October 1793.
+The actor Nakayama Bunshichi II held the name of Nakayama Raisuke II from the 9th lunar month of 1782 to the 10th lunar month of 1793.

 Nakayama Raisuke III

-The actor Nakayama Kiraku I held the name of Nakayama Raisuke III from August 1796 to October 1802.
+The actor Nakayama Kiraku I held the name of Nakayama Raisuke III from the 8th lunar month of 1796 to the 10th lunar month of 1802.

 Nakayama Raisuke IV

 Born in 1768.
 He started his career in Ôsaka and his first stage name was Nakayama Hisajirô.
-He became a disciple of the actor Arashi Hinasuke I, who gave him the name of Arashi Shimpei III in November 1788.
+He became a disciple of the actor Arashi Hinasuke I, who gave him the name of Arashi Shinpei III in the 11th lunar month of 1788.
 He revived the name of Sadoshima Chôgorô, becoming the second of this line at the end of 1793 although his relationship with the Sadoshima clan is not clear (he is listed as a disciple of Sadoshima Chôgorô I in the book "Kabuki Jinmei Jiten" but it is quite unbelievable as the master died in 1757 and the disciple was born in 1768).
 He finally became a disciple of Nakayama Bunshichi II in Fall 1794 and took the name of Nakayama Bunzô.
-He went to Edo in Fall 1805 and took the name of Nakayama Raisuke IV in November 1805 at the Kawarazakiza, performing in the drama "Chô Hanagata Koi Muko Genji".
-He went to Nagoya the following and to Kamigata in 1807, where he stayed up to 1815.
-He went on tour in Nagoya in May 1805 and appeared on stage for the last time in June 1805, performing at the Seijuin no Shibai.
-He fell ill and died in Ôsaka the 23rd of August 1815.
+He went to Edo in Fall 1805 and took the name of Nakayama Raisuke IV in the 11th lunar month of 1805 at the Kawarasakiza, performing in the drama "Chô Hanagata Koi Muko Genji".
+He went to Nagoya the following year and to Kamigata in 1807.
+He was active in Kamigata and Nagoya up to his death in Ôsaka the 23rd day of the 8th lunar month of 1815 [1].
 He was a tachiyaku actor, whose fields of excellence were jitsugoto and wagoto.
 He was not at ease in delivering his lines and did not achieve a huge fame for himself because of this problem.

 Haimyô Yagô